Joe Nedney: Professional career

 Nedney started his NFL career in 1996, bouncing around practice squads for the Green Bay Packers, Oakland Raiders, and Miami Dolphins.
-He then joined the Dolphins full-time for the 1996 NFL season, and led the team in scoring with 89 points.
+He then joined the Dolphins full-time for the 1996 NFL season and led the team in scoring with 89 points.
 The following season, he signed with the Arizona Cardinals, who he stayed with for two and a half seasons, and at one point sharing kicking duties with veteran Chris Jacke.
-In 1999, he was waived by the Cardinals, and then picked up by the Raiders, where he finished the season before being released.
+In 1999, he was waived by the Cardinals and then picked up by the Raiders, where he finished the season before being released.
 He was picked up by the Denver Broncos at the start of the 2000 NFL season to fill in for the injured Jason Elam, but was waived after three games and then signed by the Carolina Panthers.
 Nedney went on to join the Tennessee Titans the following year, and was their kicker for four years, until injuring his hamstring during the 2004 NFL season.
 During the 2002 playoffs, he was involved in a controversial running into the kicker penalty against the Steelers during overtime.
-Nedney had just missed a 31-yard field goal, but was given another opportunity by the penalty.
+Nedney had just missed a 31-yard field goal but was given another opportunity by the penalty.
 He made his second try, thus winning the game.
-After the game Nedney said, "He got a pretty good hit on me, but when I'm done playing ball I might try acting."
+After the game, Nedney said, "He got a pretty good hit on me, but when I'm done playing ball I might try acting."

 He signed with the 49ers in March 2005.
-Nedney went 26 for 28 in 2005, and kicked a career high 56-yard field goal against the St. Louis Rams on Christmas Eve.
+Nedney went 26 for 28 in 2005 and kicked a career-high 56-yard field goal against the St. Louis Rams on Christmas Eve.
 He was the Co-MVP for the 49ers, and quickly re-signed with the team during the offseason.

-In the final game of the 1999 NFL season while Nedney was with the Oakland Raiders, the Chiefs were denied a trip to the playoffs and an AFC West division title in the final game of the season when Nedney kicked a field-goal in overtime, giving the division to the Seattle Seahawks instead.
-Ironically, Nedney, with the San Francisco 49ers in 2006, kicked a field goal in overtime against the Denver Broncos, knocking them from the playoff picture and giving the Chiefs the final wild-card spot in the playoffs.
+In the final game of the 1999 NFL season, while Nedney was with the Oakland Raiders, the Chiefs were denied a trip to the playoffs and an AFC West division title in the final game of the season when Nedney kicked a field goal in overtime, giving the division to the Seattle Seahawks instead.
+Coincidentally, Nedney, with the San Francisco 49ers in 2006, kicked a field goal in overtime against the Denver Broncos, knocking them from the playoff picture and giving the Chiefs the final wild-card spot in the playoffs.

 On October 31, 2007, the NFL fined Nedney $7,500 for giving a fan the middle finger during the team's loss to the Saints on October 28.

-On July 28, 2011, he was released by the 49ers. and retired the next day.
+On July 28, 2011, he was released by the 49ers and retired the next day.